 Do we administer a standardized survey to measure patient safety and, if so, how those results are used?
 Are there intentional efforts to make improvements?

-Some unforeseen challenges to moving surgical care from inpatient to outpatient care can include finding the correct space to house necessary equipment and employees, not having access to the same support services as the hospital, and not having access to hospital building and support management.
+Jamie then spoke on the best ways to reimagine care outside of a hospital setting and how to overcome challenges.
+Some of those unforeseen challenges to moving surgical care from inpatient to outpatient care can include finding the correct space to house necessary equipment and employees, not having access to the same support services as the hospital, and not having access to hospital building and support management.

 While inpatient care has everything needed on site, outpatient care is dependent on a landlord that may not understand healthcare needs.